Skip to Content

 |

 If you have ever wondered why your water has black specks in it, you aren’t alone.
 Every year, plumbers get calls from homeowners baffled by the presence of little black spots in their water supply.
 The good news is that in most cases, these flecks do not represent a major problem.
-Keep reading to learn what those little black specks may mean for your plumbing system, and make sure to contact All City Plumbing for all your plumbing and drain system needs.
+Keep reading to learn what those little black specks may mean for your plumbing system, and make sure to contact All City Plumbing, Air & Electrical for all your plumbing and drain system needs.

 The Top 5 Reasons Your Water Has Black Specks in It: